A look at COVID-19 reopening plans across the country

 New Brunswick:

-The province is lifting all public health orders next Friday.
-That means by midnight on July 30, all limits on gatherings will be lifted, including in theatres, restaurants and stores.
+The province is lifting all public health orders today (July 30).
+That means by midnight, all limits on gatherings will be lifted, including in theatres, restaurants and stores.
 The mask mandate will also be allowed to expire.

 New Brunswick had earlier moved into the second phase of its reopening plan, which opened travel without the need to isolate to all of Nova Scotia after earlier opening to P.E.I. and Newfoundland and Labrador.